Didier06/Geospatial_AR_CoreExt_Unity/README.md

 # Unity ARCore Geospatial Test Project

 This project is a test application developed with Unity to explore the features of the ARCore Geospatial API.
-It allows you to place 3D objects at precise GPS coordinates in the real world using augmented reality.
+It allows placing 3D objects at precise GPS coordinates in the real world using augmented reality.

+Objects can also be dynamically added, moved, or deleted at runtime via MQTT messages encoded in JSON.

-## 🛠 Technologies Used
+## Technologies Used

-* **Game engine**: Unity (Compatible with Unity 6)
+* **Game Engine**: Unity (Compatible with Unity 6)
 * **AR Foundation**: Version 6.3
 * **ARCore Extensions**: Version 1.52
-* **Target platform**: Android (ARCore-compatible devices)
+* **Target Platform**: Android (ARCore-compatible devices)
+* **Messaging**: MQTT (JSON-formatted payloads)

-## 📂 Project Structure
+## Project Structure

 The Unity project is located in the `ProjectExamples` folder.